 In line with the Gatsby statutory requirements; WHS offers multiple opportunities for outside providers to come into school and speak to students and parents about options available post 16, including; colleges, universities, employers offering apprenticeships and training providers.

-We hold an annual Careers and HE Fair, assemblies, lunchtime talks, presentations and publish a sixth form bulletin with apprenticeship vacancies.
+We hold an annual Careers and HE Fair, assemblies, lunchtime talks, presentations and regular posts about apprenticeship vacancies, job opportunities, internships and work experience via Microsoft Teams to sixth form.

-The WHS Careers and Higher Education Fair is held annually at the beginning of March.
+The WHS Careers and Higher Education Fair is held annually in March.

 We invite national and local employers, apprenticeship and vocational training providers, FE colleges and a number of HE universities.